 If you love mid century modern architecture, you’re likely already a fan of Joseph Eichler and his unique homes located throughout California.
-Though they were built 50 years ago, they still look modern, as they helped influence the architecture style of today.
+Though they were built 50 years ago, they still look incredibly fresh.

 Eichler was born in New York, New York in 1900.
 He spent the first 40 years of his life getting married, having two sons, and working for his wife’s family’s company, a butter and eggs wholesale firm.
 In the 1940s, after relocating to Northern California, Eichler moved his family into the Frank Lloyd Wright’s Bazzett House in Hillsborough.
 Eichler was so inspired by this modern living that he knew he needed to live in a similar house of his own.

 He teamed up with a young architect, Robert Anshen, who was also inspired by Wright, to design a home in the suburbs for his family.
 During this process, he began thinking of ways to get everyday people into these modern homes.
 He started investing in a venture that made prefabricated small, affordable and stylish houses.

 His first tract-homes, which were extremely popular after World War II as the huge influx of young families sought housing, were simple.
 Once he partnered with Anshen, however, things changed.

 Anshen had creative ways to bring modern living into affordable homes.
 He asked Eichler for a commission to design three models and produced plans that included unheard-of features like hot water-heated floors and huge expanses of glass.

 Eichler built them, a tract of 50 three-bedroom, one-bath homes that sold for $10,000 each.
 The first Eichler houses.